ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/Indexes/indexing-linq-extensions.markdown

 {PANEL:**WhereEntityIs**}

 `WhereEntityIs` can be used to check if given `Raven-Entity-Name` value in metadata for the given document matches any of the given values.
 This can be useful when indexing polymorphic data.
-Please visit dedicated article to get more information (or click [here](../indexes/indexing-polymorphic-data#other-ways)).
+Please visit our dedicated article to get more information (or click [here](../indexes/indexing-polymorphic-data#other-ways)).

 {PANEL/}